p3r7/blog/_posts/2020-01-15-tramp-autologin-insanity.md

 {::options parse_block_html="false" /}

-Then we could either override existing methods:
+Then we can override the method definitions:

 ```emacs-lisp
 ;; PuTTY